Home Product Download News Faq Forums About

 - on the Model tab; entering the right Rounding settings

-- in the Gene Selection; enabling/disabling volume related genes (depending on whether or not volume data is included in the quote file and to be used)
+- in the Gene Selection; enabling/disabling volume related genes (depending on whether or not volume data is included in the quote file and agents should see it)

 - on the Trading System tab; entering realistic transaction costs (broker commission, spread and slippage) and your personal trading preferences